dmlea/skills-github-pages/_posts/2023-07-19-Using-Data-Science-to-Eat-Happily-Across-Europe.md

 ## Acknowledgment

-Use of map image permiited by Creative Commons (https://creativecommons.org)
+Use of map image permitted by Creative Commons (https://creativecommons.org)